clayrosenthal/epub2audio/README.md

 # EPUB to Audiobook Converter

-A command-line tool and library that converts EPUB ebooks to OGG audiobooks with chapter markers, using local text-to-speech processing with [Kokoro].
+A command-line tool and library that converts EPUB ebooks to OGG audiobooks with chapter markers, using local text-to-speech processing with [Kokoro](https://hf.co/hexgrad/Kokoro-82M).

 ## Features